Indexed singular value bounds on scattering operators: How many channels can a photonic device support?: Formulation Support

-For a fixed structure, $\bmm{t}$ is completely determined by $\bmm{q}_{\perp}$.
-To obtain bounds on $\sigma_{n}$ applicable to all structures, this relation is relaxed to some subset of the structure-agnostic constraints set
+($\bm{t}$ is completely determined by $\bm{q}_{\perp}$ for a fixed structure.)
+To obtain bounds on $\sigma_{n}$ applicable to all structures, the strict relation between $\bm{t}$ and $\bm{q}_{\perp}$ is relaxed to some subset of the structure-agnostic constraints set

-where $\bmm{R}_{j}$ is a spatial projection onto some subregion $D_{j}$ of the design region $D$: Eq.~\eqref{eq:quadCstrts} asserts that real and reactive power must be conserved by any $(\bmm{q}_{\perp},\bmm{t})$ pair over $D_{j}$; a more detailed discussion of Eq.~\eqref{eq:quadCstrts} can be found in Ref.~\cite{chao2022physical}.
-Under this relaxation upper bounds on $\sigma_{n}$ for any design follow from the optimization program
+where $\bmm{R}^{i}$ is a spatial ``resolution'' onto some subregion $R_{i}$ of the design $R$: Eq.\;\eqref{eq:quadCstrts} asserts that real and reactive power must be conserved by any $(\bm{q}_{\perp},\bm{t})$ pair over $R_{i}$; a more detailed discussion of Eq.\;\eqref{eq:quadCstrts} can be found in Ref.\;\cite{chao2022physical}.
+Applying this relaxation, upper bounds on $\sigma_{n}$ for any design are given by